-More Housing Choices
+More Housing Choices to Fit People's Needs

-- We must re-legalize the types of homes that make so many of our more established neighborhoods desirable and build enough homes so that people from all walks of life can live all around our wonderful city. - A mix of homes, of all sizes and prices, gives more people a chance to own their home, build wealth, and provide a solid foundation of economic stability for themselves and the next generation.
+- .A mix of homes, of all sizes and prices, gives more people a chance to own their home, build wealth, and provide a solid foundation of economic stability and opportunity for themselves and the next generation. - More housing choices benefits residents of all ages, whether its a young family in need of more space or grandparents hoping to right-size while staying in the neighborhood they love.